postman721/Quick-Terminal/README.md

 This version of the Quick Terminal is heavily integrated with PostX Gnu/Linux tools & development.
 See Quick Terminal(generic) repository for non-integrated version.

-Current Quick Terminal functionalities include right-click menu, Bluetooth connectivity and integration with many PostX Gnu/Linux tools.
+Current Quick Terminal functionalities include right-click menu(Copy,paste,clear history,clear terminal and about), Bluetooth connectivity(PostX version) and integration with many PostX Gnu/Linux tools.

 Dependencies: